Savage Rifts Framework And Race List

 High Magus*: A caster with a focus on enchanting; the only framework which starts with Major Item Creation.
 See also the Barbarian Eco-Wizard (above) and Shaman (below).
 Has strong ties to Dweomer by default; to change this, replace Magi of Dweomer with Master of Magic.
 (A&M, p.
 21)

 Intelligent Construct†: More of an open-ended construction system than a normal framework, use this to build a unique synthetic being, magical or technological.
-Warning: Lots of flexibility (you could make a golem, sentient vehicle, TW hoversphere, and more) but lots of work.
+Lots of flexibility (you could make a sentient vehicle, Immortal Golem, TW hoversphere, and more) but lots of work to make.
 All constructs are subject to GM approval.
 (EOH, p.
 9)

 Intel Operative*: A military intelligence specialist, widely skilled in awareness, social engineering, and technical ability (EOH, p.
 20)